Pensions part of social security

 More on other sites

 An unemployed job applicant who lives in Finland and who has worked before has the right to get an unemployment allowance.
-The unemployment allowance is paid for 500 days at the most.
+The unemployment allowance is paid for 300, 400 or 500 days at the most, depending on the person’s age and work history.
 The basic allowance and the earnings-related unemployment allowance are paid under the same conditions.

 To get the earnings-related unemployment allowance, the individual must be a member of the unemployment fund for a sufficiently long period.
 New earnings-related pension accrues for periods of earnings-related unemployment allowance.